FMLA & Adoption: Do Birth Parents Get Maternity Leave?

 Don’t be afraid to discuss your adoption plans with your employer, even if it seems uncomfortable.
 If you explain your decision, they will understand where you are coming from — and perhaps be happy to hear you may return earlier than a woman raising a child after delivery.

-If you need advice on how to talk with your employer about FMLA for parents “giving up” a child for adoption, you can always contact our adoption specialists.
+If you need advice on how to talk with your employer about FMLA for parents “giving up” a child for adoption, you can always contact our adoption professionals.

 How American Adoptions Can Help After Childbirth